|

 Boston Public Library, The State University of New York’s Museum

-Studies School, and as keynoter for the annual convention of the
+Studies School, the University of Richmond, and as keynoter for the

-National Trust for Historic Preservation.
+annual convention of the National Trust for Historic Preservation.

 Argentina, Spain, Uruguay, Italy, Norway, Canada, Japan, Korea, India,